Atomic clock: History

-The Scottish physicist James Clerk Maxwell proposed measuring time with the vibrations of light waves in his 1873 Treatise on Electricity and Magnetism: ‘A more universal unit of time might be found by taking the periodic time of vibration of the particular kind of light whose wave length is the unit of length.’
+The Scottish physicist James Clerk Maxwell proposed measuring time with the vibrations of light waves in his 1873 Treatise on Electricity and Magnetism: 'A more universal unit of time might be found by taking the periodic time of vibration of the particular kind of light whose wave length is the unit of length.'
 Maxwell argued this would be more accurate than the Earth's rotation, which defines the mean solar second for timekeeping.

-During the 1930s, Isidor Rabi built equipment for atomic beam magnetic resonance frequency clocks.
+During the 1930s, the American physicist Isidor Isaac Rabi built equipment for atomic beam magnetic resonance frequency clocks.